StarChart-Labs/alloy/doc/Guava-Migration.md

 ### Unimplemented APIs

-Guava Precondtions also provides some element index checking, however there does not appear to be a general use case for these.
+Guava Preconditions also provides some element index checking, however there does not appear to be a general use case for these.
 Issues/Pull requests accompanied by supporting arguments on why these are not overly-specialized are welcome

 - Affected Guava Preconditions.checkNotNull methods
   - Preconditions.checkElementIndex(int, int)